 It is therefore crucial to accurately assess the organization’s requirements and make sure the software selected meets both its short and long term needs.
 For example, the acquisition of a software with features to improve only the budgeting process could be inappropriate if other needs, such as gap analysis (actual vs. budget) were needed later.
 In this situation, software that integrates budgeting and costing functions would be a more appropriate choice.
 It may well prevent the organization from having to purchase another solution or redo some of its work.

 A good requirements analysis thus remains key in this regard.

 As a matter of fact, many people first look to their ERP provider when they consider acquiring a CPM system and quickly realize that these same ERP providers offer BoB-type budgeting solutions.
 It is rare that even the largest software providers (SAP, Oracle, etc.) are able to seamlessly integrate CPM systems into the rest of their ERP package.
-This is to be expected, as ERP systems are designed to bring rigor in organizations, whereas, in the budgeting process, it is not strictness that counts but flexibility, in order to create different scenarios.
+This is to be expected, as ERP systems are designed to bring rigour in organizations, whereas, in the budgeting process, it is not strictness that counts but flexibility, in order to create different scenarios.

 Although internationally recognized software products generally support both centralized and decentralized processes, this is nevertheless a relevant issue, as there are still software products on the market that do not adequately support this function.

 It is also important to understand the flexibility of potential solutions.
 If Finance finds the tool too inflexible and cannot properly control the rollout, they are likely to be uncomfortable with decentralization and will want to maintain control.

 Like ERP software, CPM systems require special attention when it comes to security.
 When preparing budgets or producing management reports, deciding what information will be visible to users entering data is crucial, as is the ability to configure information accessible in reports.